GoogleCloudPlatform/df-ml-anomaly-detection/README.md

 ## Summary
 Securing its internal network from malware and security threats is critical at many customers.
 With the ever changing malware landscape and explosion of activities in IoT and M2M, existing signature based solutions for malware detection are no longer sufficient.
-This PoC highlights a ML based network anomaly detection solution using PubSub, Dataflow, BQ ML and DLP to detect mobile malware on subscriber devices and suspicious behaviour in wireless networks.
+This PoC highlights an ML based network anomaly detection solution using PubSub, Dataflow, BQ ML and DLP to detect mobile malware on subscriber devices and suspicious behaviour in wireless networks.

 This solution implements the reference architecture highlighted below.
 You will execute a <b>dataflow streaming pipeline</b> to process netflow log from GCS and/or PubSub to find outliers in netflow logs  in real time.
 This solution also uses a built in K-Means Clustering Model created by using <b>BQ-ML</b>.